Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 Today, just as in 1947, research at the Kinsey Institute seeks to illuminate the most intimate and formative aspects of our lives.

 Developments in fields ranging from neuroscience and psychology to biology and gender studies inform questions asked by our scientists.
-Learn more about the scope of our research.Research categories
+Learn more about the scope of our research.Explore our research

 The Heterosexual-Homosexual Rating Scale, best known as the Kinsey Scale, was developed in 1948.
 The scale accounted for research findings that showed people did not fit into exclusive heterosexual or homosexual categories.